 You should ensure that your password manager (as well as your other software) is configured to frequently check for and apply security updates.

-How to choose the right password manager for you
+How can you choose the right password manager for you?

 Your choice of password manager will largely depend on which features you want, and how much you want to spend.
 You should also consider the reputation of the organization that produces and maintains the software.
 Below are some of the features that vary between password managers, and some comparative reviews of the most popular ones.